AnthonyDShaw/r-novice-inflammation/_episodes/08-making-packages-R.md

 *   a man directory with documentation (we will create this automatically)
 *   a NAMESPACE file listing user-level functions in the package (we will also create this automatically)

-*There are other optional components.
-[Read the "R packages" book][r-pkgs-desc] for much more information.*
+*[R packages have other optional components.
+Read the "R packages" book for much more information.][r-pkgs-desc]*

 [r-pkgs-desc]: http://r-pkgs.had.co.nz/description.html